cordova-jon1618/minimalist-to-do-list-android-application-project/README.md

 ##  Description

 This is a minimalist to-do list Android application.
-I started this project at the UCLA Extension Center as part of the Java Series - Google Android Development course.
 This application focuses on providing a simple and intuitive interface for managing daily tasks, embracing a minimalist design philosophy to ensure ease of use and a clutter-free experience.
 This personal project will continue to evolve, developing and showcasing my skills and expertise in Mobile App Development.

 ##  Features